 The Doctor of Optometry program at SCCO is accredited professionally and nationally by the Accreditation Council on Optometric Education (ACOE) of the American Optometric Association, 243 North Lindbergh Boulevard., St. Louis, MO 63141-7881.

-The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the Marshall B. Ketchum University Physician Assistant Program sponsored by Marshall B. Ketchum University.
+Phone: 800.365.2219; Email: accredit@theacoe.org (3Aaccredit@theacoe.org); Website: accredit@theacoe.org. (https://theacoe.org/) The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the Marshall B. Ketchum University Physician Assistant Program sponsored by Marshall B. Ketchum University.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.